JSilva723/multi-api/README.md

 ## Start
 **Add URL in hosts list**

 In this stage, for to work, we need add multitenant.vm and tenant1.multitenant.vm in hosts list.
 ```sh
 127.0.1.1       multitenant.vm
 127.0.1.1       tenant1.multitenant.vm
 ```
 In next stage we will create nginx-proxy-reverse or apache-proxy, for managers the images.

 **Create databases and tables**

-In this stage, the databases management is maunualy.
+In this stage, the databases management is manually.

 Open a console and run
 ```sh